jchavezar/vertex-ai-samples/ai-flex/pytorch/tabular/README.md

 ![](../../images/ai-flex-customjob.png)

 # Getting Started
-All the steps are modular/flexible thereforer order is not important, variables.py is the file for setting the values.
+All the steps are modular/flexible therefore the order is not important, variables.py is the file for setting the values [change this file].

+Dataset is not real is synthethic, created from [CreateSyntheticDataset.py](https://github.com/jchavezar/vertex-ai-samples/blob/main/ai-flex/pytorch/tabular/CreateSyntheticDataset.py)

 ## Training

-Training code is under the folder */trainer*, this folder has 2 files: preprocess.py *"for feature engineering* and train.py *"for training"*.
+Training code is under the folder */trainer*, this folder has 1 file only: [train.py](https://github.com/jchavezar/vertex-ai-samples/blob/main/ai-flex/pytorch/tabular/trainer/train.py) *"for training"*.

 ```mermaid
 graph TB